Secure In Security

 ExploreCertifications & Careers

-Entry-to-expert certification roadmap — Security+, CISSP, OSCP, CISA, CCSP — with role-based career pathways and curated learning resources.
+Entry-to-expert certification roadmap โ Security+, CISSP, OSCP, CISA, CCSP โ with role-based career pathways and curated learning resources.

-ExploreTop Threats 2025
+ExploreTop Threats 2026

-2025 Threat Reality Check
+2026 Threat Reality Check

-The average cost of a data breach reached $4.88M USD in 2024 (IBM Cost of a Data Breach Report).
-Ransomware attacks now occur every 11 seconds globally.
+The global average cost of a data breach fell to $4.44M USD in 2025, down 9% year-over-year (IBM Cost of a Data Breach Report).
+Ransomware now appears in 44% of breaches, up from 32% (Verizon DBIR 2025).

 MITRE ATT&CK Framework